-When a student is ill or injured, he should see the School Nurse or athletic trainer (as appropriate).
-If a student needs medical attention and the health staff is not available, the student must notify his dorm parent, or if the dorm parent is unavailable, the Administrator on Duty.
+When a student is ill or injured, he should see the School Nurse or Athletic Trainer (as appropriate).
+If a student needs medical attention and the health staff is not available, the student must notify his dorm parent, or if the dorm parent is unavailable, the student should notify their advisor.

 The School Nurse will schedule doctor, dentist, and counseling visits as needed or requested by students or parents.
-The athletic trainer will coordinate visits with Maine Medical Partners Orthopedics and Sports Medicine.
+The Athletic Trainer will coordinate visits with Maine Medical Partners Orthopedics and Sports Medicine.
 Transportation will also be arranged by the school to and from the medical provider.